 print sizes in human readable format

 show time of last modification of any file or directory

 exclude files that match PATTERN, uses REGEX.

 exclude entries smaller than SIZE if positive, or entries greater than SIZE if negative

-du is a simple yet powerful tool for finding those pesky disk hogs on your system.
+du is a simple yet powerful tool for finding those pesky disk hogs on your Linux system.
 Whether you’re a sysadmin or simply a day-to-day user wanting to keep your hard drive organized,

 duis where it’s at.

 du provides a great insight into individual file sizes and distribution of the files/directories on your file system.
 Using

 du effectively will save a lot of heartaches in the long run when it comes to managing disk space, and you’ll feel like the coolest kid on the block because your hard drive won’t be full of crap!
 Thanks for reading and make sure to subscribe for more posts like this one!